jgilfillan/child_quest_app/README.md

 ## Usage

 1. Add your personal goals as quests in the game.
+The password for the parent page is: parentpassword
 2. Complete quests to see your character and progress bar advance.
 3. Earn a reward upon completing all quests!